statamic/docs/content/collections/extending-docs/addons.md

 ### Private addons

-A private addon is one that isn't on packagist.org.
+A private addon is one _not_ on packagist.org.
 You will need to use a composer path repository.

 Download the package to a directory of your choosing.